 You have already been provided with work in your chosen subjects to help ensure you are fully ready to start in September.
+During the transition days you will be given some further work to complete over the summer.

 Joining the Sixth Form can be a time when some students feel uncertain.
-The transition from a GCSE to an A Level programme can be a little daunting.
+The transition from a GCSE to an A Level or Level 3 programme can be a little daunting.
 If at any time you do feel in need of some reassurance or advice then I hope that you will feel free to talk to the Sixth Form Team, our Pastoral Team or myself, as Head of the Sixth Form.